sam2829/project-4-royal-sam/README.md

 ### The Strategy Plane

-Royal Sam Golf Club is intended to help golfers be able to book tee times to play at the golf course whether they are a member of a guest of the golf club.
+Royal Sam Golf Club is intended to help golfers be able to book tee times to play at the golf course whether they are a member or a guest of the golf club.
 User will also be able to manage their bookings and be able to leave reviews and comment on other reviews.

 #### The Ideal User